maxammann/blog/content/posts/2020-04-02-routing-docker-container-over-vpn/index.md

 We can also test the connection to the internet with `curl -4 ifconfig.co`.

-# Routing a docker container through a OpenVPN network
+# Routing a Docker Container through an OpenVPN Interface

 The next step is to setup the routes which traffic from 172.18.0.0/16 through a vpn.
 We use OpenVPN here as it is wildly used.
 OpenVPN offers a way to setup routes with a `--up` and `--down` script.
 First we tell OpenVPN not to mess with the routing in any way with `pull-filter ignore redirect-gateway`.
 Here is a sample OpenVPN config to use with this setup: